 Career Education Corp.
 (CECO:US), a for-profit college chain with more than 90 campuses, fell as much as 18 percent in extended trading after reporting a second-quarter loss and disclosing a regulatory investigation.

 The company said it had a net loss of $100.2 million, or $1.52 a share, compared with net income of $55.4 million, or 73 cents, a year earlier, according to a statement yesterday.
-Career Education, in a regulatory filing (CECO), also said that the U.S. Securities and Exchange Commission is conducting an inquiry of its job-placement rates.
+Career Education, in a regulatory filing (CECO:US), also said that the U.S. Securities and Exchange Commission is conducting an inquiry of its job-placement rates.